 Minor infractions of this policy, when accidental, such as consuming excessive resources or overloading computer systems, are generally resolved informally by the unit administering the accounts or network.
 This may be done through electronic mail or in-person discussion and education.

 Repeated minor infractions or misconduct, which is more serious, may result in the temporary or permanent loss of computer access privileges or the modification of those privileges.
-More serious violations include, but are not limited to unauthorized use of computer resources, attempts to steal passwords or data, unauthorized use or copying of licensed software, repeated harassment or threatening behavior.
-Any violation of this policy may result in curtailment or loss of access privileges immediately pending review, and will be subject to any existing disciplinary procedures of Wentworth.
-In addition, offenders may be referred to their sponsoring advisor, department, or other appropriate office for further action.
+More serious violations include, but are not limited to, the unauthorized use of computer resources, attempts to steal passwords or data, unauthorized use or copying of licensed software, repeated harassment or threatening behavior.
+Any violation of this policy may result in curtailment or loss of access privileges immediately, pending review, and will be subject to any existing disciplinary procedures of Wentworth.
+In addition, offenders may be referred to their sponsoring advisor, department, or other appropriate offices for further action.
 If the individual is a student, the matter may be referred to Student Affairs for disciplinary action.

 Violation of local, state, and federal law may also subject users to prosecution by local, state, and federal authorities.
 In any such prosecution or investigation, Wentworth will cooperate with authorities.
-Any offense, which violates local, state, or federal laws may result in the immediate loss of all Wentworth computing privileges and will be referred to appropriate offices and/or law enforcement authorities.
+Any offense which violates local, state or federal laws may result in the immediate loss of all Wentworth computing privileges and will be referred to appropriate offices and/or law enforcement authorities.
 The administration of Wentworth retains the right to immediately suspend user network access, pending appropriate judicial review, if a serious infraction of policy is alleged.